7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 - `Outbound port rules Tab -> add outbound port rule -> Configure`

 #### Azure DNS

+- **Azure Alias** - Azure DNS specific record! - Important - Alias A record
+	- Points to directly to an Azure Resource instead of IP or hostname to avoid dangling domains
+	- Updates DNS record automatically set when IP addresses change
+	- Used for:
+		- Hosts load-balanced application at zone apex with a Traffic Manager profile
+		- Points to Azure Content Delivery Network endpoints
+		- A public IP resource
+		- A front door profile

 Create DNS zones
 `Search -> DNS zones`